bosonprotocol/reference-frontend/README.md

 For instructions on how to get set up with these specific versions:
 * See the [OS X guide](docs/setup/osx.md) if you are on a Mac.
 * See the [Linux guide](docs/setup/linux.md) if you use a Linux distribution.

-### Running the app locally
+---

+### Configuration
+Prior to running the application, you must set up a `.env` file in the project's root directory with the following environment variables:
+ - `REACT_APP_BACKEND_BASE_URL` - This is a URL for the reference backend.
+ - `REACT_APP_FRONT_END_LOCALSTORAGE_VERSION` - This is the version of the local storage buster (can be defaulted to "1.0")
+ - `GENERATE_SOURCEMAP` - This is a boolean and can be defaulted to false;
+---

+### Run
-To run the app, run the following:
+To run the app, execute the following commands from the root directory:

 ```shell script
 npm install